Coco

 0/5

-There are no depictions of alcohol, drugs, or smoking in the film.
+There are no depictions of alcohol, drugs, or smoking in Coco.
+The story focuses on family, music, and the afterlife.

 Frightening Scenes